monastyrskyy/monastyrskyy.github.io/_posts/2023-1-12-weather_azure_pipeline.md

 Looking ahead, the focus is on creating a simple Flask dashboard.
 This dashboard will give us a quick look at what's happening with the data trends in Berlin, updating once per day.

-Stay tuned for more updates as we keep improving our data processing setup on Azure.

 ## Known Bugs
 It looks like the sunrise and sunset times are not correct.
 They should be converted to a time object, not a datetime object.
 More digging to be done here.